Is private health insurance worth it?

 People take out private health insurance for lots of different reasons, but the main benefits are:

-- Shorter waiting times: The target waiting time on the NHS is 18 weeks for “non-urgent” conditions, but since this is only a target, there still could be further delays.
-Private health insurance means you’ll be seen much more quickly.
+- Shorter Waiting period: The target waiting time on the NHS is 18 weeks for “non-urgent” conditions, but since this is only a target, there still could be further delays.
+Private health insurance means you’ll be seen more quickly.

-- Specialist treatment and referrals: You can receive a second opinion from a specialist and access diagnostics and treatment which has either been denied to you, or is simply unavailable on the NHS.
+- Specialist treatment and referrals: You can receive a second opinion from a specialist and access diagnostics and treatment that has been denied to you or is simply unavailable on the NHS.

-- Choice of consultant and hospital: You can choose where to receive treatment from your hospital list, and may be able to pick a consultant depending on your policy.
+- Choice of consultant and hospital: You can choose where to receive private treatment from your hospital list and may be able to pick a consultant depending on your policy.

-- Access to a private room: In most cases, you’ll be able to access private wards and rooms.
+- Access to a private room: In most cases, you’ll be able to and have quicker access to private wards and rooms.